It's quite similar. The anime version of Kurozuka mostly sticks to the manga, with just a few minor differences.

 It's quite similar.
 The anime mostly sticks to the main plot and characters from the manga.

-Overall, the 'Reiraku' anime is pretty close to the manga.
-There might be some changes for better animation or story flow, but they don't change the core.
+Overall, the JJK anime is a close adaptation of the manga.
+There are a few minor changes for better animation presentation and story pacing, but they don't significantly deviate from the manga's core.